JustinShenk/simages/docs/source/index.rst

 🐵 Similar image detection in Python 🐵

-simages allows detecting similar images in an image folder or numpy array.
+*simages* allows detecting similar images in an image folder or numpy array.

 Description
 -----------

 Detect similar images (eg, duplicates) in an image folder.
-Behind the curtain, simages uses a PyTorch autoencoder to train embeddings.
-The embeddings are compared with each other to create a distance matrix.
+Behind the curtain, *simages* uses a PyTorch autoencoder to train embeddings.
+The embeddings are compared with each other with `closely <https://github.com/justinshenk/closely>`_ to create a distance matrix.
 The closest pairs of images are then presented on screen.

 .. only:: html